Alcyone713/Animax/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to keys.js file in the backend folder.
+To run this project, you will need to add the following environment variables to a .env file in the backend folder.

 `MONGO_URI` : Genrate a MongoDB URI from MongoDB Atlas or your local MongoDB compass